 Q: How can I apply "If you can't fly, then run" to my career?

 A: In your career, this means setting realistic goals, breaking them into smaller steps, and adapting to challenges.
-Cultivate a growth mindset, seek support, and stay focused on your purpose.
-Celebrate small wins and continuously learn from both successes and setbacks.
+Here's the thing — cultivate a growth mindset, seek support, and stay focused on your purpose.
+Celebrate small wins and continuously learn from both successes and setbacks And that's really what it comes down to..

 Q: What does "crawling" represent in King's quote?